octo-cli/octo-cli/README.md

 I think so, but haven't spent the time to set this up yet.
 If you have the know-how and time to spare, we could [use your help](https://github.com/octo-cli/octo-cli/issues/45).

-## Versions

-Octo-cli's versions are semver-ish in the format of major.minor.patch-timestamp.
-The major.minor.patch part covers the hand-written code in this repo.
-The timestamp portion is when routes.json was last modified.

-There are issues with this versioning scheme, so it is likely to change in the near future.

 ## Untested commands

 Because octo-cli is still a young project and the subcommands are generated,